 While inflammation is a perfectly normal and beneficial process that occurs when your body’s white blood cells and chemicals protect you from foreign invaders like bacteria and viruses, it leads to trouble when the inflammatory response gets out of hand.
 Your diet has a lot to do with this chain of events.

 While among the most potent, ounce for ounce, herbs and spices are certainly not the only anti-inflammatory ingredients available.
-A number of foods are well-known for their anti-inflammatory properties, and making sure you’re eating a wide variety of them on a regular basis can go a long way toward preventing chronic illness.
+Several foods are well-known for their anti-inflammatory properties, and making sure you’re eating a wide variety of them regularly can go a long way toward preventing chronic illness.

-The following foods and nutrients deserve special mention for their ability to quell inflammatory responses in your body:
+The following anti-inflammatory foods deserve special mention for their ability to quell inflammatory responses in your body:

 The running thread linking a wide variety of common health problems—from obesity and diabetes to heart disease and cancer—is chronic inflammation.
 The key to reducing chronic inflammation in your body starts with your diet, and being liberal in your use of high-quality herbs and spices is one simple way to boost the quality of your food.
 They’re an inexpensive “secret weapon” that just about everyone can take advantage of.
 Spicing up your meals is not enough, however, if processed foods comprise the bulk of your diet.